 Not to mention, many agents can connect you to an iBuyer or have a similar program.

 • The offer adjustment phase.
 Will an iBuyer ask for more in repairs than the average homebuyer?
 It is hard to really know without getting into a contract with them and seeing what they request after their inspection.

-• Your home may not qualify. iBuyers usually buy homes up to a certain price for your market and in good condition.
+• Your home may not qualify. iBuyers usually buy homes up to a certain price point in certin markets, and not above.
+And in good condition.
 If you have a more expensive home or your home needs extensive work, they are likely to pass.